backstage/backstage/packages/core-components/api-report.md

   >;
 };

-// Warning: (ae-missing-release-tag) "BoldHeaderClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BoldHeaderClassKey = 'root' | 'title' | 'subheader';

-// Warning: (ae-missing-release-tag) "BottomLink" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function BottomLink(props: BottomLinkProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "BottomLinkClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BottomLinkClassKey = 'root' | 'boxTitle' | 'arrow';

-// Warning: (ae-missing-release-tag) "BottomLinkProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BottomLinkProps = {
   link: string;